onflow/flow/docs/content/kitty-items/index.md

 We love decentralization, but servers are still very useful, and this one's no exception.
 The backend API helps preserve the separation of concerns, so that your process and business logic doesn't have to implemented on the front-end.
 Backend operations are necessary to ensure secure handling of accounts and associated keys and to streamline blockchain interactions.

 The code in this project demonstrates how to connect to Flow using [FCL](/fcl/) from a Node JS backend.
-It's also chalk-full of handy patterns you'll probably want to use for more complex and feature-rich blockchain applications, like storing and querying events using a SQL database (SQLite).
+It's also chock-full of handy patterns you'll probably want to use for more complex and feature-rich blockchain applications, like storing and querying events using a SQL database (SQLite).
 The API demonstrates how to send transactions to the Flow blockchain, specifically for minting [Kitty Items](https://github.com/onflow/kitty-items/blob/master/cadence/contracts/KittyItems.cdc) (non-fungible tokens).

-### 3. Network (Smart Contracts)
+### 3. Flow Network (Smart Contracts)

 [Cadence](/cadence) smart contracts, scripts & transactions for your viewing pleasure.
-This folder contains all of the blockchain logic for the marketplace application.
+This is where all of the blockchain logic for the marketplace application lives.
 Here you will find examples of [fungible token](https://github.com/onflow/flow-ft) and [non-fungible token (NFT)](https://github.com/onflow/flow-nft) smart contract implementations, as well as the scripts and transactions that interact with them.
 It also contains examples of how to _test_ your Cadence code.